 Parish-sponsored organizations (Seton Mom’s, Ladies Guild) for example, as well as parish sponsored events, are covered through our parish insurance.

-Non-parish organizations and groups, such as the Knights of Columbus, Schoenstatt, Catholic Daughters, etc. need to have liability insurance provided to the parish by their sponsoring organization in the form of a Certificate of Insurance, naming both the Diocese and St. Elizabeth Ann Seton as additional insured’s to their coverage by an endorsement to their policy.
+Non-parish organizations and groups, such as the Knights of Columbus, Schoenstatt, Catholic Daughters, etc. (unless Charter members of the parish) need to have liability insurance provided to the parish by their sponsoring organization in the form of a Certificate of Insurance, naming both the Diocese and St. Elizabeth Ann Seton as additional insured’s to their coverage by an endorsement to their policy.
 This is normally turned in with the annual Unaffiliated Organization Agreement, and is a prerequisite to using any parish facilities.

 To apply for coverage, a Special Events Application form (Enclosure 4) must be completed and sent to the parish Facility Scheduler, with payment, at least 21 days prior to the event.